Greenlandicsmiley/dhcpDialog/README.md

 Either of the folder variables MUST NOT end in a forward slash.

-Add "include "/path/to/confFile";" at the end of the dhcpd configuration file (or in the middle)
+Add 'include "/path/to/confFile";' at the end of the dhcpd configuration file (or in the middle)